glfw/glfw/README.md

  * Do *not* include `windows.h` or other platform-specific headers unless you plan on using those APIs directly
- * If you *do* need to include such headers, do it *before* including the GLFW and it will detect this
+ * If you *do* need to include such headers, do it *before* including the GLFW one and it will detect this

 If you are using an OpenGL extension loading library such as [GLEW](http://glew.sourceforge.net/), the GLEW header should also be included